English Language Bookstore Roundup on Thailand

 Yes, folks, from hill tribe long-necked Karen in Thailand's mysterious Far North to dressed-to-the-nines Bangkok ladyboys

-to lovely countryside girls in the Northeast just about everyone is reading Dean Barrett books.
+to lovely countryside girls in the Northeast to American presidents; just about everyone is reading Dean Barrett books.
 So hesitate no longer; join the hi-so crowd: buy a DB book today!